-Tickets are now on sale for the NedFest Family Reunion, to be held August 26-27 at the Caribou Room property on the hill above Nederland.
-We’ll have all the wonderful stuff that NedFest is known for, from kids’ activities to artist booths to great local beer sponsors!
+The NedFest Family Reunion was held August 26-27 at the Caribou Room property on the hill above Nederland.
+We had all the wonderful stuff that NedFest is known for, from kids’ activities to artist booths to great local beer sponsors!

 SATURDAY AUGUST 26